NPRA/rpi-ntp-server-ublox/readme.md

 Rasbian NTP Server
 ==================

+First of all, big thanks to [Patrick O'Keeffe](https://github.com/patricktokeeffe/rpi-ntp-server) the base of this fork.

-Setup guide for a Stratum 1 NTP server using GPS receiver & Raspberry Pi.
+Setup guide for a Stratum 1 NTP server using U-blox ZED-F9R GNSS receiver & Raspberry Pi.

 ### Materials